Idlescape/IdlescapeGuides/EnchantingGuide.md

 Scrollcrafting allows you to create enchanted scrolls, which you can then put on your gear.
 Each enchanted scroll requires one Scroll, Silver from Mining, and a variety of Runes from Runecrafting.
 You can filter what type of enchantments you want by clicking on the gear filters at the top.
 Please note that Enchants do not stack across gear.
-(Infero 5 on boots and Inferno 4 on gloves wont add up to 9, but will default to the highest enchanted one, which is 5.)
+(Inferno 5 on boots and Inferno 4 on gloves wont add up to 9, but will default to the highest enchanted one, which is 5.)

 ## Enchanting